Nikunj-Khinchi/TweetRetrieval/SourceCode/README.md

 `source myenv/bin/activate`

-1. - *python installed and executable.*
+ - *python installed and executable.*

-2. - *nltk libaries installed all of these can be downloaded using python -> import nltk -> nltk.download('corpus | tokenize | stem.porter'):*
+ - *nltk libaries installed all of these can be downloaded using python -> import nltk -> nltk.download('corpus | tokenize | stem.porter'):*

-3. - *Install Dependencies:* Ensure you have the necessary dependencies installed.
+ - *Install Dependencies:* Ensure you have the necessary dependencies installed.
 You can use the provided `requirements.txt` file. `pip install -r requirements.txt`

-4. - *Navigate* to the project directory `cd code`
+ - *Navigate* to the project directory `cd SourceCode`

-5. - Run the `python server.py` file and enter the query and press search.
+ - Run the `python server.py` file and enter the query and press search.
-6. - We get the result with the rank,docno, tweet, and score.
+ - We get the result with the rank,docno, tweet, and score.
-7. - The user can then choose if the tweet is relevant or not.
+ - The user can then choose if the tweet is relevant or not.
-8. - for IR evaluation `python Evaluation.py`
+ - for IR evaluation `python Evaluation.py`